Did you really expect me to have the lights on?

 A couple was invited to a swanky costume party.
 The Mrs. got a terrible headache and told her husband to go to the party alone.
 He being a devoted husband protested, but she argued and said she was going to take some aspirin and go to bed and there was no need for his good time being spoiled by not going.

 So he took his costume and away he went.
-The wife, after sleeping soundly for about an hour, awakened without pain and, as it was still early, decided to go the party.
+The wife, after sleeping soundly for about an hour, awakened without pain and, as it was still early, decided to go to the party.

-Since her husband did not know what her costume was, she thought she would have some fun by watching her husband to see how he acted when she was not with him.
+Since her husband did not know what her costume was, she thought she would have some fun by watching her husband and see how he acted when she was not with him.
 She joined the party and soon spotted her husband cavorting around on the dance floor, dancing with every nice woman he could, and copping a little feel here and a little kiss there.

 His wife sidled up to him and being a rather seductive babe herself, he left his current partner high and dry and devoted his time to the new babe that had just arrived.
-She let him go as far as he wished ,naturally, since he was her husband.
+She let him go as far as he wished, naturally, since he was her husband.

 Finally, he whispered a little proposition in her ear and she agreed.
 So off they went to one of the cars and had a quickie.